The Cryptographic Applications Workshop happened on Sunday, May 26 2024ETH Zurich in Switzerland as affiliated event of Eurocrypt 2024.

 The Cryptographic Applications Workshop (CAW; the constructive twin of WAC) focuses on the construction and analysis of cryptography built for practice.

-The workshop will consist of a mixture of invited and contributed talks on recent contributions and developments in the field of applied cryptography.
+The workshop consisted of a mixture of invited and contributed talks on recent contributions and developments in the field of applied cryptography.

 program